mriot/microserver/README.md

 A minimalistic, dependency-free Python REST API server designed for microcontrollers running MicroPython.
 It offers a simple way to communicate with your microcontrollers over a network.

+Developed and tested on an ESP32-C3 running MicroPython v1.22.

+In [demo.py](/demo.py) you can find some examples.

 ## Basics

 ### Load the code onto your microcontroller